 Fujitsu Actlyzer, for example, is an AI that understands, predicts, and evaluates like a human being.
 The technology captures human behavior elements directly from camera images, acting as the eyes of the machine.
 From this, the AI can understand the situation and predict what will happen next.
 With more privacy in mind, we are also developing a technology that can analyze human behavior without using video footage.
 In addition, we are also working on more accurate human modeling technology by utilizing the insights of humanities and social sciences, such as behavioral science and psychology.
+Converging technologies talking points in 2024

-Social modelling
+Social modeling